 Along with the study guide, there are some other Bible study tools you will need.

 - A Bible you are willing to mark in.
-I recommend having a Bible you use just for study and marking.Or…You can print out observation worksheets for the book of Philippians.
-An observation worksheet is simply the chapter printed out on a sheet of paper, double spaced, so you have room to mark and make notes (I’ll explain this more in the study guide).
+I recommend having a Bible you use just for study and marking.Or…you can print out the scriptures for the book of Philippians.
 Here is a video where I show you how to do this on Bible Gateway.

 - 4-5 Different colored pencils or colored ball-point pens for marking the scriptures (I’ll explain this more in the study guide).